-Bavituximab for the treatment of advanced solid cancers is currently in Phase I clinical trials.
-There are a number of possible competitors with approved or developmental targeted agents used in combination with standard chemotherapy for the treatment of cancer, including but not limited to, Avastin® by Genentech, Inc., Gleevec® by Novartis, Tarceva® by OSI Pharmaceuticals, Inc. and Genentech, Inc., Erbitux® by ImClone Systems Incorporated and Brystol-Myers Squibb Company, Rituxan® and Herceptin® by Biogen Idec Inc. and Genentech, Inc., Herceptin® by Genentech, Inc. and panitumumab by Amgen®.
-There are a significant number of companies developing cancer therapeutics using a variety of targeted and non-targeted approaches.
+Bavituximab for the treatment of advanced solid cancers is currently in Phase Ia clinical trial in the U.S. and a Phase Ib combination therapy study in India.
+There are a number of possible competitors with approved or developmental targeted agents used in combination with standard chemotherapy for the treatment of cancer, including but not limited to, Avastin® by Genentech, Inc., Gleevec® by Novartis, Tarceva® by OSI Pharmaceuticals, Inc. and Genentech, Inc., Erbitux® by ImClone Systems Incorporated and Brystol-Myers Squibb Company, Rituxan® and Herceptin® by Biogen Idec Inc. and Genentech, Inc., Herceptin® by Amgen, Inc. There are a significant number of companies developing cancer therapeutics using a variety of targeted and non-targeted approaches.
 A direct comparison of these potential competitors will not be possible until bavituximab advances to later-stage clinical trials.

-In addition, we have completed a Phase I single-dose clinical trial evaluating bavituximab for the treatment of HCV and have begun enrolling patients in a multiple-dose Phase Ib clinical trial.
+In addition, we have completed Phase Ia single-dose and enrollment in Phase Ib multiple dose clinical trials evaluating bavituximab for the treatment of HCV.
 Bavituximab is a first-in-class approach for the treatment of HCV.
 We are aware of no other products in development targeting phosphatidylserine as a potential therapy for HCV.
 There are a number of companies that have products approved and on the market for the treatment of HCV, including but not limited to: Peg-Intron® (pegylated interferon-alpha-2b), Rebetol® (ribavirin), and Intron-A (interferon-alpha-2a), which are marketed by Schering-Plough Corporation, and Pegasys® (pegylated interferon-alpha-2a), Copegus® (ribavirin USP) and Roferon-A® (interferon-alpha-2a), which are marketed by Roche Pharmaceuticals, and Infergen® (interferon alfacon-1) now marketed by Valeant Pharmaceuticals International.
 First line treatment for HCV has changed little since alpha interferon was first introduced in 1991.
 The current standard of care for HCV includes a combination of an alpha interferon (pegylated or non-pegylated) with ribavirin.
 This combination therapy is generally associated with considerable toxicity including flu-like symptoms, hematologic changes and central nervous system side effects including depression.
 It is not uncommon for patients to discontinue alpha interferon therapy because they are unable to tolerate the side effects of the treatment.

 Future treatments for HCV are likely to include a combination of these existing products used as adjuncts with products now in development.
-Later-stage developmental treatments include improvements to existing therapies, such as AlbuferonTM (albumin interferon) from Human Genome Sciences, Inc. and ViramidineTM (taribavirin), a prodrug analog of ribavirin being developed by Valeant Pharmaceuticals International.
+Later-stage developmental treatments include improvements to existing therapies, such as Albuferon $^{TM}$ (albumin interferon) from Human Genome Sciences, Inc. and Viramidine $^{TM}$ (taribavirin), a prodrug analog of ribavirin being developed by Valeant Pharmaceuticals International.
 Other developmental approaches include protease inhibitors such as VX-950 from Vertex Pharmaceuticals Incorporated, and SCH7 from Schering-Plough Corporation, and NM283, a polymerase inhibitor by Idenix Pharmaceuticals, Inc.